 Foundations of TESOL – This unit is an introduction to the history of TESOL, teaching strategies and practices, intended to effectively deliver content and material in an engaging, understandable, and memorable manner.
-The characteristics of effective teachers and learners are introduced as well as strategies for meeting the needs of diverse learners in the ELL classroom.
+The characteristics of effective teachers and learners are introduced as well as strategies for meeting the needs of diverse learners in the English Language Learner (ELL) classroom.
 Also included in this unit is an overview of effective lesson planning.

-Teaching Listening – This portion of the course examines core concepts and best practices in teaching listening to English Language Learners (ELLs).
+Teaching Listening – This portion of the course examines core concepts and best practices in teaching listening to ELLs.
 It provides listening strategies and concepts that can be applied to the classroom in many different situations.